 There is no absolute pass or fail mark attached to a credit score, with each lender making its own decision on what it considers acceptable.

-If you miss a few payments, generally between three and six, your credit card provider will send you a default notice, giving you at least 14 days to pay the amount stated on the notice.
 Court action could be used to recover the debt, and if you fail to make the payment, your account will be “defaulted”, meaning you won’t be able to use your credit card anymore.
 It is possible that your provider may have already blocked spending on your account after the first couple of missed payments.
 A record of the default will also stay on your credit report for six years, making it harder to get any form of credit throughout this time.

 A Direct Debit is when you give a company permission to take payments automatically from your bank account.
 It decides the amount, but you are free to cancel the arrangement.
 For example, you can set up a Direct Debit to pay off your credit card.
 This could be for the minimum amount due, a fixed sum, or the entire balance.
-Read more about Direct Debits in our guide.

 Meeting the minimum eligibility criteria is not a guarantee of approval.
 Eligibility criteria include factors such as age, salary and sometimes other details, depending on the product.